DjangoCon US 2025 Recap¶

 Earlier in the week, I’d had a Lou Malnati’s deep-dish, Chicago Classic with sausage, mozzarella, and tomato sauce on a Buttercrust™.
 The pizza was tasty, but it was surprisingly watery, and the crust was difficult to cut.
 Giordano’s pizza sauce was a bit too sweet for me.
 I am Goldilocks.
 Maybe next visit, I will find my perfect deep-dish pizza.

-I had delicious fettuccini alfredo instead.
+I had delicious fettuccini Alfredo instead.

 Hopping on a Wednesday night!

-My fettuccini alfredo really hit the spot!
+My fettuccini Alfredo really hit the spot!

 Deep-dish, spinach pizza